Short Sunderland: 1943 encounter with Ju 88s

 The type's capacity to defend itself was demonstrated in particular by an air battle over the Bay of Biscay on 2 June 1943, when eight Junkers Ju 88Cs attacked a single Sunderland Mk III of No. 461 Squadron RAAF: EJ134, squadron code: "N for Nuts".
 The 11 crew, led by F/Lt Colin Walker, were on an anti-submarine patrol, while also watching for any signs of a missing airliner, BOAC Flight 777.
 At 1900 hours, the rear gunner saw the Ju 88s, which belonged to V.Kampfgeschwader 40 and were led by Leutnant Friedrich Maeder.
 Walker ordered the dumping of the bombs and depth charges, and took the engines to full power.
 Two Ju 88s made simultaneous passes at EJ134 from both sides, scoring hits and disabling one engine, while the pilots fought fires and took the Sunderland through corkscrew manoeuvres.
 On a third pass, the dorsal turret gunner badly damaged or shot down a Ju 88, although the Sunderland's rear gunner was knocked unconscious.

 The next Ju 88 that attacked was hit by fire from the dorsal and nose turrets, and appeared to have been shot down.
 By this time, one crew member on the Sunderland had been mortally wounded and most of the others were wounded to varying degrees, while the aircraft's radio gear had been destroyed, among other damage.
 However, the rear gunner had recovered, and when EJ134 was attacked from behind, another Ju 88 was badly damaged and left the fight.
 The remaining Ju 88s continued to attack and the front gunner damaged one of these, setting its engines on fire.
 Two more Ju 88s were also damaged and the Germans disengaged.
 EJ134 was badly damaged and the crew threw everything they could overboard, while nursing the aircraft over the 350 mi journey to Britain.
 At 2248 hours, Walker managed to beach the aircraft at Praa Sands, Cornwall.
 The 10 surviving crew members were able to wade ashore, while the Sunderland broke up in the surf.
 Walker received the Distinguished Service Order and several other crew members also received medals.
 They claimed three Ju 88s destroyed.
-(With the exception of Walker, the crew returned to operations in a new "N for Nuts", which was lost over the Bay of Biscay two months later, in an attack by six Ju 88s.
-On 2 June 2013, a memorial was opened on the green at Praa Sands.)
+With the exception of Walker, the crew returned to operations in a new "N for Nuts", which was lost over the Bay of Biscay two months later, in an attack by six Ju 88s.
+On 2 June 2013, a memorial was dedicated on the green at Praa Sands.